giantswarm/cluster-test-suites/README.md

 E2E_KUBECONFIG=/path/to/kubeconfig.yaml E2E_WC_NAME=mn-test E2E_WC_NAMESPACE=org-giantswarm ginkgo -v -r ./providers/capa/standard
 ```

-If you'd like to create a workload cluster test using the same configuration as the test suites you can make use of the [standup](./cmd/standup/) & [teardown](./cmd/teardown/) CLIs available in this repo.
+If you'd like to create a workload cluster test using the same configuration as the test suites you can make use of the `standup` & `teardown` CLIs available in [cluster-standup-teardown](https://github.com/giantswarm/cluster-standup-teardown).

 ### Testing changes to `clustertest`